opensearch-project/dashboards-observability/server/adaptors/integrations/__data__/repository/aws_vpc_flow/info/README.md

-# AWS VPC Flow Logs Integrations
+# AWS VPC Flow Logs Integration

 ## What is AWS VPC Flow Logs ?
 VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.